theosanderson/taxonium/docs/loading_very_large_trees.md

 ### Situations that may be more complex

 We have observed a memory limitation somewhere between 5M and 11M sequences (dependant also on amount of metadata and mutations) on Chrome for MacOS.
 This appears to be due to a 2GB memory limit on web worker processes specific to this platform.
-Using Firefox appears to avoid this issue.
+Using Firefox appears to avoid this issue. **We recommend the use of Firefox if using macOS to view very large trees locally*.

-#### TODO: describe use of Taxonium backend
+#### Taxonium backend
+In some situations you might want to [deploy your own Taxonium backend](https://docs.taxonium.org/en/latest/advanced.html#deploying-your-own-taxonium-backend) to avoid these issues.